-Cancer that forms in the thyroid gland (an organ at the base of the throat that makes hormones that help control heart rate, blood pressure, body temperature, and weight).
+Cancer that forms in the thyroid gland, (an organ at the base of the throat that makes hormones that help control heart rate, blood pressure, body temperature, and weight).
 Four main types of thyroid cancer are anaplastic, follicular, medullary, and papillary thyroid cancer.
 The four types are based on how the cancer cells look under a microscope.
-Combining hyperthermia with traditional cancer treatment has potential to be beneficial to patients with thyroid cancer.
+Combining hyperthermia with traditional cancer treatments are beneficial to patients with thyroid cancer.

-In the last two decades hyperthermia has increasingly been used as adjuvant therapy for the treatment of malignant tumours.
+In the last two decades, hyperthermia has increasingly been used as adjutant therapy for the treatment of malignant tumors.
 The effects of heat were therefore analysed on cultured thyroid epithelial cells from patients with thyroid cancer and from non-malignant control thyroids.
 Purified thyroid cells were subjected to heat treatment (42.5°C; 90 min).
-After 24 h [3H]thymidine incorporation was assessed and the expression of heat shock protein 72 (hsp72), thyroglobulin, CD54 (ICAM-I) and MHC class-Il were analysed by immunofluorescence staining.
+After 24 hours thymidine incorporation was assessed and the expression of heat shock protein 72 (hsp72), thyroglobulin, CD54 (ICAM-I) and MHC class were analysed by immuno-fluorescence staining.
 Additionally mRNA analysis was performed by Northern blotting.
-Whereas hyperthermia inhibited the proliferation of thyroid cells, it significantly increased the expression of hsp72, thyroglobulin, CD54 and HLA-DR (P < 0.05).
+Whereas hyperthermia inhibited the proliferation of thyroid cells, it significantly increased the expression of hsp72, thyroglobulin, CD54 and, HLA-DR (P < 0.05).
 Our results suggest that hyperthermia may suppress growth while supporting differentiation and immune recognition in thyroid cancer.
 It may therefore be beneficial as a treatment for patients with thyroid carcinoma.

-To schedule an appointment and find out more about hyperthermia cancer treatment for thyroid cancer, please call The Hyperthermia Cancer Institute in the Los Angeles area at (888) 580-5900 or use our interactive Online Appointment Request Form.
+To schedule an appointment and find out more about hyperthermia cancer treatment for thyroid cancer, please contact us.